|

 Research Overview

-My research focuses on advancing the visual capabilities of multimodal large language models (LLMs),
+My research focuses on advancing the visual understanding capabilities of multimodal large language models (MLLMs).

 |